Martin chosen as PSU’s Outstanding Secondary Educator

 Martin was inspired to pursue a teaching degree at Pittsburg State and is this spring’s choice for the College of Education’s Outstanding Secondary Educator Award.
 (Ordinarily, the award is presented in a ceremony held on campus; this year, that won't happen.)

-After graduating from PSU in December 2014, Martin soon found himself back on the football field alongside Williams — this time as a coach for Bronaugh, Missouri, school district, tiny neighboring district that co-ops a football team with Liberal.
+After graduating from PSU in December 2014, Martin soon found himself back on the football field alongside Williams — this time as a coach for Bronaugh, Missouri, school district, a tiny neighboring district that co-ops a football team with Liberal.

 “I’m the social studies teacher for grades 7 through 12, so I have the same students year after year,” he said.
 “I’m also the Student Council Advisor and the FCA chapter advisor, so I get to see students grow and mature over the years, which is really neat.
 It's small and there are higher paying jobs, but I’m so attached to the students, the community, my co-workers – it's a wonderful place.”